Can You Qualify For Disability If You Have Blood Clots?

 However, in certain cases, you may still qualify to receive disability benefits if your condition doesn’t meet the requirements that are explicitly stated in the Blue Book.
 For example, some exceptions can be made depending on the individual’s Residual Funding Capacity.
 The Social Security Administration will carefully examine your ability to work, which is defined as earning $1,130 per month or more.
 In this case, the Social Security Administration looks at the level of work that you can participate in: sedentary, light or medium.
 If you are eligible to do any of these levels of work, then they will try to find a job that is conducive to your mobility and level of energy exertion.
 However, if you cannot participate in even a sedentary lifestyle or don’t have an appropriate level of education, then you may be approved to receive benefits.
 Typically those who don’t have a college education and have to do work that is more physical and laborious get approved by the Social Security Administration.

-Knowing your medical condition is a first step to figuring out if you are eligible for disability due to blood clots.
-For a consultation and to see if you qualify, speak with us at Daniel Berger today.
+Knowing your medical condition is the first step to figuring out if you are eligible for disability due to blood clots.
+For a consultation and to see if you qualify, speak with us at the Law Offices of Daniel Berger today.